kbowden1800/bouncing-box/README.md

 };
 ```

-## Step 3: Observe

 Notice that your box has moved back to the left side of the screen.
 This is because it is being moved to the `positionX` which you assigned the value `0`.
 So, aren't we still hard-coding the position?

 Yes: in the next TODO we'll change this and get our box moving.

 # TODO 3: Move the Box

-This TODO has 2 steps.
-Make sure to complete all steps before moving on.

-## Step 1: Increase `positionX` on each Frame

 The `update` Function is being called 20 times/second.
 Each time it is called, `moveBoxTo(positionX)` is being called.